ITI Courses After 10th - Courses List, Eligibility, Duration, Institution Name

 Information Technology & E.S.M.
 Engineering

-This course helps the students with introducing, investigating, repairing and keeping up with electronic systems and equipment utilized in industrial manufacturing with the help of computers.
-The duration of the course is two years and this course comes under the engineering stream.
+This course helps the students with introducing, investigating, repairing and keeping up with electronic systems and equipment utilised in industrial manufacturing with the help of computers.
+The duration of the course is two years, and this course comes under the engineering stream.

 Secretarial Practice